 See pumpkins ablaze near FDR State Park in Westchester County

 Before you head back, a must-see is the Great Jack-O-Lantern Blaze at Van Cortlandt Manor in Croton-on-Hudson, NY.
 It’s a spectacular display of over 7,000 hand-carved Jack-O-Lanterns that runs through the end of November.
-Your little ghouls and goblins will gush over each pumpkin-carved area, including a medieval castle, a pumpkin bridge, a pumpkin planetarium, and a Statue of Liberty, all with synchronized lighting and an original soundtrack.
-Plan to spend about 90 minutes walking through it and also enjoying the Museum of Pumpkin Art, devoted to the Jack-O-Lantern.
-The Blaze sells out some weekends, so best to buy tickets ahead of time.
+Your little ghouls and goblins will gush over each pumpkin-carved area, from a twirling pumpkin Ferris wheel to a gourd-eous circus sideshow.
+Plan to spend about 90 minutes walking through it and enjoying the Museum of Pumpkin Art, devoted to the Jack-O-Lantern.
+The Blaze sells out some weekends, so buying tickets ahead of time is best.

 Stroll over the walkway at the Hudson State Historic Park in Dutchess County